CRAG666/code_runner.nvim/README.md

 ### Options

 - `mode`: Mode in which you want to run(default: term, valid options: {"toggle", "float", "tab", "toggleterm"}),
+- `focus`: Focus on runner window(only works on toggle, term and tab mode, default: true)
 - `startinsert`: init in insert mode(default: false)
 - `term`: Configurations for the integrated terminal
   Fields: